dabushori/AP1-2/README.md

 * Operator (rowIndex, colIndex) - get the value in the matrix
 * * *
 ## ErrorCodesException class:
-* Exception that is dealing with the ErrorCode struct.
+* Exception that is dealing with the ErrorCode errors in the Matrix section.
+* * *
+## BMPException class:
+* Exception that is dealing with message errors in the BMP section.
+* * *
+## BMP class is doing the following functions:
+* rotating the BMP picture 90 degrees.
+* converting the BMP picture to gray scale one.
+* setters to all the members in the class.
+* * *
+## Parser class is doing the following functions:
 * * *
 ## Tests
 * Tested the Matrix part with tests that we made.